pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

     > The JSON configuration file for PingAccess _must_ be named `data.json`.

     A `data.json` file that corresponds to earlier PingAccess versions _might_ be accepted.
-However, after you're on version 6.1.x, the `data.json` file will be forward compatible.
-This means you're able to avoid upgrades for your deployments!
+However, after you are on version 6.1.x, the `data.json` file will be forward compatible.
+This support means you are able to avoid upgrades for your deployments!

 !!! note "PingAccess 6.0.x and earlier"